-We’re excited to announce the 2018 Alumni Marching Band as part of CSU’s Homecoming and Family Weekend on October 12-13!
-We hope that you’ll join us for the Alumni Marching Band in Campus Stadium, as we bring together members from throughout our 117-year history.
+We hope that you’ll join us for the Alumni Marching Band Reunion as part of Homecoming and Family Weekend, bringing together members from throughout our 118-year history.
 Reconnect with friends, meet others who have shared in the CSU Marching Band experience, and dust off your chops as we play, spin, or just cheer together for our Ram team.
-We're excited for you to be part of this season!
+We're excited for you to be part of this season — Go Rams!

 “A Little Party Never Killed Nobody”

 At the homecoming game, the Alumni Marching Band (including Golden Poms and color guard alumni) joined the CSU Marching Band on the field for this Fergie tune.
 What a fun party!

 CSU’s Alumni Marching Band began in 1993 when a group of enthusiastic alumni from the ’80s and ’90s rented a flatbed truck and participated in the Homecoming and Family Weekend parade.
 Over the years the group has grown in size, and annually joins the CSU Marching Band on the field – and in the stands – during the homecoming game.

 In the early days of the Alumni Marching Band, the ensemble marched in the Homecoming and Family Weekend Parade, winning many awards.

 1999 - 2nd Place Novelty, Campus Organizations Division

 1996 - 1st Place Novelty, Campus Organizations Division